Azure/azure-iot-device-ecosystem/get_started/debian-linux-insys-smart-c.md

 **About this document**

-This document describes how to connect an INSYS Smart device running Debian Linux with Azure IoT SDK.
+This document describes how to connect an Industrial 4G Router MRO-L200 device running Debian Linux with Azure IoT SDK.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device